mengbinhao/jack-note/docs/english/NPR.md

   > there is a couple of reasons

 - 2019.6.26
-  - departure n | depart vi/vt
+  - departure n | depart v
   - personnel n
   - tenure n
   - aggresive adj | aggresively adv | aggression n